 Talk of the World Snooker Championship leaving the Crucible Theatre in Sheffield isn’t especially new.

-However, this year more than most in recent memory the debate seems to have been ratcheted up a level.
+However, despite vehement dissent from most traditionalist fans of the sport, in recent years the debate seems to have been ratcheted up a level.

 Promoter Mike Watterson, upon the recommendation of his wife who had seen a play in the theatre, took the World Championship to the Crucible in 1977.

 So many of snooker’s most iconic moments have happened at the venue since then.

 In 1982, Alex Higgins won the World Championship for the second time, producing one of the breaks of the century in his semi-final victory over Jimmy White before cradling his baby in a flood of tears after beating Ray Reardon in the final.